Cyber-Bees/TIW-WEB/Oliver-RMT-main/README.md

 This is the working repository for the Toronto Island Wellness webpage.

-It is a collection of the work done for the page, a to-do list for the project, and a tracking sheet for Credensos spent working on the project.
+It is a collection of the work done for the page, a to-do list for the project, and a step-by-step instructional on how to add TIW weekly wellness update to website as articles.

 ### To Do List
 - [x] Static Site - End of December